thanhnamit/ntn-blog/content/post/2021-01-20-opentelemetry-observability-part2.markdown

 For the SDK to apply proper processing logic to each type of measurement, the metric event must carry its own semantics.
 OTel defines three key semantic groups:

 - **Synchronicity**: <ins>synch</ins> - a metric event is collected immediately (i.e latency) or <ins>async</ins> - the event is collected later in a separate process (i.e mem stats).
-- **Measurement style**: <ins>adding</ins> - new value is added to previous metric value (i.e sum) or <ins>grouping</ins> - collect individual values (i.e latency).
+- **Measurement Style**: <ins>adding</ins> - new value is added to previous metric value (i.e sum) or <ins>grouping</ins> - collect individual values (i.e latency).
 - **Monotonicity**: <ins>monotonic</ins> - positive increase only (i.e number of 200 OK) or <ins>non-monotonic</ins> - both positive and negative increase (i.e queue depth).

 For each measurement, the meter provides a corresponding instrument.
 Let's loop through each of them with some examples.

 ### Counter

 To be used when it is meaningful to record the sum of a metric at a point in time.
-In case of counting total bytes processed by an endpoint, this instrument has the following characteristics:
+In the case of counting total bytes processed by an endpoint, this instrument has the following characteristics:

 - Synchronous: the size of a request is captured immediately during execution.
 - Adding: only a single value makes sense.